 You were enjoying a cruise up Ocean Boulevard in Myrtle Beach when a car turned off a side street right in front of you.
 There was no way you could avoid colliding with the car and being thrown off your bike.
 You know the crash was not your fault, but in the days afterward, you aren’t sure what you should do.
-The motorcycle accident lawyers at the Derrick Law Firm have two pieces of advice: Don’t sign anything, and call an attorney!
+The accident lawyers at Derrick Law Firm Injury Lawyers have two pieces of advice: Don’t sign anything, and call an attorney!

 Why a Myrtle Beach Insurance Agent Will Want You to Sign a Medical Release

-Even if the other driver’s fault in causing your injuries is clear, his or her insurance company will do whatever it can to reduce or reject your claim for compensation.
+Even if the other driver’s fault in causing your injuries is clear, his or her insurance company may do whatever it can to reduce or reject your claim for compensation.
 Their first move may be to ask you to sign a medical release form.
 The insurance adjuster will tell you that this will allow them to access your medical records so that they can pay you what you are owed.
-However, they are actually looking for a reason to deny your claim.
+However, they could actually be looking for a reason to deny your claim.
 Some of the things they will scour your medical records for include:

 - Apparent contradictions to statements you have already made about your injuries or medical treatment.